 See Neurofrance 2019: https://www.professionalabstracts.com/nf2019/iplanner/#/grid

-Our primary goal is to understand how the capacity of the brain cell systems to maintain function and resist neurodegenerative disease is regulated on molecular, cellular and inter-cellular levels, how this may positively impact the progression of neurodegenerative disease processes and how these mechanisms may be targeted on a therapeutic level.
-We study these questions in Huntington's disease (HD), a genetic neurodegenerative disease for which well-characterized models and high dimensional datasets are available across species, in Alzheimer's disease (AD), and i.
+Our primary goal is to understand how the capacity of the brain cell systems to maintain function and resist neurodegenerative disease is regulated on molecular, cellular and inter-cellular levels, how this may slow down the progression of neurodegenerative disease processes, and how these mechanisms may be exploited on a therapeutic level.
+We study these questions in Huntington's disease (HD), a genetic neurodegenerative disease for which well-characterized models and high dimensional datasets are available across species, and in Alzheimer's disease (AD).

 A related goal of our laboratory is to use our multi-disciplinary expertise to fight the loss of autonomy caused by acute stress in older people.

 Our knowledge discovery model is based on the combined use of systems modeling, cell biology, genetics, and clinical research.

-Experimental biology involves cellular models such as, notably, human iPSC-derived cells and C. elegans genetics.
+Experimental biology involves cellular models such as human iPSC-derived cells, and C. elegans genetics.

 We access human disease cohort data through our network of collaborators.

-We work with the European HD Network (EHDN), APHP, the Gerontopole Ile-de-France, the Paris Region initiative'Longevity and aging', Sorbonne Université and CNRS, INSERM and patient associations.
+We work with the European HD Network (EHDN), APHP, the Gerontopole Ile-de-France, the Paris Region initiative'Longevity and aging', Sorbonne Université, CNRS, INSERM and patient associations.

-We promote a strategic model based on a multi-disciplinary and trans-sectorial approach that able to study several aspects of age-related diseases, addressing the following questions:
+We promote a strategic model based on a multi-disciplinary and trans-sectorial approach that is able to study several aspects of age-related diseases, addressing the following questions:

-- What are the most important systems compensation mechanisms in neurodegenerative diseases and what are their dynamics over time?
-How to target these mechanisms in order to stop the progression of neurodegenerative diseases such as HD and AD?
+- What are the most important compensatory mechanisms in neurodegenerative diseases and what are their dynamics over time?
+How to target these mechanisms to prolonge compensation and delay the progression of neurodegenerative diseases such as HD and AD?